A Doctor’s Journey into the Heart of Our Political Epidemic

 “Abdul El-Sayed understands something very profound.
 That at the end of the day, no matter how much wealth and power the big moneyed interests have...what is more important than their money is ordinary people coming together in the struggle for economic, social, racial, and environmental justice.”— Sen. Bernie Sanders

-At 30, Abdul El-Sayed served as Detroit’s Health Commissioner—making him the youngest health official in a major American City, ever.
+At 30, Abdul El-Sayed served as Detroit’s Health Commissioner—making him the youngest ever health official in a major American City.
 In his upcoming book, Healing Politics: A Doctor’s Journey into the Heart of Our Political Epidemic, he shares his powerful personal narrative, along with compelling forays into science and history, to diagnose an underlying national epidemic: the epidemic of insecurity.
 Compassionate, bold, and uncompromising, El-Sayed proposes a new direction to bridge the divides this epidemic deepens, and shares his vision of a more democratic America.
-And his dedication to making that happen has won him the praise of the likes of Senator Bernie Sanders, and Rep. Alexandria Ocasio-Cortez, who said, "Abdul inspires me, his commitment inspires me, his background, his work inspires me, and we have to have each other's backs.”
+And his dedication to making that happen has won him the praise of the likes of Senator Bernie Sanders, and Rep. Alexandria Ocasio-Cortez, who said, “Abdul inspires me, his commitment inspires me, his background, his work inspires me, and we have to have each other's backs.”

 His popular new podcast, America Dissected, takes an in-depth look at ten key healthcare issues facing Americans today.
 Part of the Crooked Media podcast family (Pod Save America, Lovett or Leave It), America Dissected offers Abdul El-Sayed’s exceptional historical, political and social insight into how we got here, and what it means for our health: not only as people, but as a nation.
 Covering everything from the anti-vax movement and superbugs to the loneliness epidemic and the opioid crisis, it’s a timely, troubling, yet ultimately hopeful look at the past, present, and future of American healthcare.
+Also a CNN Political Contributor, El-Sayed lends his expertise to the network, with a focus on the Coronavirus and the 2020 Presidential Election.

 As Health Commissioner, El-Sayed rebuilt Detroit’s Health Department post-privatization during the city’s municipal bankruptcy.
 He led the Department to multiply city funding for public health tenfold, attract millions of dollars in grants, and become a national leader in public health innovation.
 After this, El-Sayed ran to be the first ever Muslim-American governor of Michigan.
 His campaign—with its unapologetically progressive focus on public health, education, diversity, and dialogue—excited Americans across the nation.